SimplySphere/simplysphere.github.io/gpt.md

 3. **Learn from YouTube videos and research papers**: To learn how language models work, I used YouTube videos and other explanations to understand the basic training pipeline.
 I learned more about tokenizers, pretraining, model size, attention, and transformers.

 - [Large Language Models explained briefly](https://www.youtube.com/watch?v=LPZh9BOjkQs&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=6): a brief explanation of what large language models are and why predicting text can create useful behavior.
-- [Transformers, the tech behind LLMs | Deep Learning Chapter 5](https://www.youtube.com/watch?v=wjZofJX0v4M&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=7): an explanation of the Transformer architecture behind modern language models.
+- [Transformers, the tech behind LLMs](https://www.youtube.com/watch?v=wjZofJX0v4M&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=7): an explanation of the Transformer architecture behind modern language models.
-- [How might LLMs store facts | Deep Learning Chapter 7](https://www.youtube.com/watch?v=9-Jl0dxWQs8&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=9): an explanation of how facts and knowledge may be represented inside language model weights.
+- [How might LLMs store facts](https://www.youtube.com/watch?v=9-Jl0dxWQs8&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=9): an explanation of how facts and knowledge may be represented inside language model weights.
 - [They solved AI’s memory problem!](https://www.youtube.com/watch?v=2IfAVV7ewO0&list=LL&index=15): a video on how AI systems can use memory or retrieval to work with information beyond a single prompt.
 - [They solved AI hallucinations!](https://www.youtube.com/watch?v=1ONwQzauqkc): a video on the root of hallucinations within neural networks; thus, they have a way to notice when hallucinations happen to ensure reliable information.
 - [The Math Needed for AI/ML (Complete Roadmap)](https://www.youtube.com/watch?v=YZOAiJmnNvc&list=LL&index=22): a roadmap of the math foundations needed to understand machine learning.